PaulMoro/whatsapp-Paul/README.md

-# whatsapp-Paul
+# reduxClass

-Project about do to similar Whatsapp desktop with three APIS and make with React
+This repository is about Redux and Roouter for React.js.
+Course in PLatzi.com